-5.2 Installation of the optional sun screen
+5.2 Installation of the optional sun screens

-The optional SCR01 sun screen can be installed and removed using a hex key (size 2 x 10^{-6} m).
+As an option, SCR01 sun screen(s) may be added to the up- and/or downfacing pyranometers of SRA01 albedometer.
+The SCR01 sun screen can be installed and removed using a hex key (size 2 mm).
 See the drawing below.

-Figure 5.2.1 Installation and removal of sun screen: Turn the set screw using the hex key and lift of the sun screen.
+Figure 5.2.1 SCR01 sun screen and its installation and removal: turn the set screw using the hex key and lift off the sun screen to remove.
 (1) hex key, (2) sun screen, (3) set screw